Ricky Bones: Coaching career

 Bones was the pitching coach for the Binghamton Mets and the Buffalo Bisons.

 Bones was the New York Mets bullpen coach from the 2012 to 2018 seasons.

 During the 2013 World Baseball Classic, Bones served as pitching coach for the Puerto Rico national baseball team.

 On June 20, 2019, Bones once again became the bullpen coach for the New York Mets when Chuck Hernandez was fired.
 Bones was among several coaches who were granted by the Mets to pursue other coaching opportunities in MLB following the 2021 season.

 On November 4, 2021, Bones was hired by the Washington Nationals to serve as the team's bullpen coach for the 2022 season.
 He was let go following the 2025 season.

+On March 10, 2026, Bones was hired to serve as the pitching coach for the Sultanes de Monterrey of the Mexican League.

 PED use

 In June 2000, a Florida Marlins clubhouse attendant found a paper bag in Bones' locker containing over two dozen syringes and six vials of anabolic steroids.
 Marlins management reported the find to the league office which subjected Bones to a urine test several months later.
 Bones later admitted in an interview with Mitchell Report investigators that he was self-administering steroids and painkillers at the time pursuant to a prescription he was given in his hometown in Puerto Rico.